Effect-TS/data/docs/modules/Context.ts.md

 ## Tag

+Creates a new `Tag` instance with an optional key parameter.

-Specifying the key will make the Tag global, meaning two tags with the same key will map to the same instance.
+Specifying the `key` will make the `Tag` global, meaning two tags with the same key will map to the same instance.

 Note: this is useful for cases where live reload can happen and it is